philabrams/DigitalBits/performance-eval/performance-eval.md

 Then build one of the servers.

-Solutions for servers compatible with the version of stellar-core can be found under:
+Solutions for servers compatible with the version of digitalbits-core can be found under:

 ```
     * lib/tracy/profiler/build/win32 (GUI)